Help train veterans to provide disaster response.

-Rather than focusing on vocational training that attempts to teach new job skills, Team Rubicon repurposes veterans' existing skills - emergency medicine, risk assessment and mitigation, teamwork and decisive leadership - to solve another need: more effective disaster response.
+GreaterGood.org partners with Team Rubicon to repurpose veterans' existing skills—emergency medicine, risk assessment and mitigation, teamwork and decisive leadership—to solve another need: more effective disaster response.

 Following each disaster, people around the globe rally to donate money, food and supplies, but organizations don't always have the volunteers or expertise to put these resources into action.
 Since natural disasters present many of the same complications as a combat zone, such as unstable populations and limited resources, Team Rubicon steps into this vacuum, uniting military veterans with experienced medical professionals to provide targeted and effective first response in crisis situations.